Go to the Students section

-Your Academic Advisor is usually an academic member of staff in your Department who you can talk to for academic guidance, career possibilities, and personal issues.
+Your Academic Adviser is usually an academic member of staff in your Department who you can talk to for academic guidance, career possibilities, and personal issues.
 It is worth keeping in regular contact as they may be a good person to ask for a reference.

 The Advice team are equipped to resolve a large number of queries relating to the administration of your degree.
 For example, they can provide transcripts, attendance letters and Council Tax exemptions.

 Your Academic Liaison Librarian is an expert in finding information in your subject and can help you with searching, locating, and referencing sources.

 The Careers service can help you to develop your employability skills and can advise on all aspects of the job search process including developing and checking your CV, applying for internships, and finding part-time work.